nolanlawson/dotjs-2016/readme.md

 ???

-We're very ambitious in our goals: we want Progressive Web Apps to feel like full-fledged native apps.
+We're very ambitious in our goals.
+Here's my coworker Jacob Rossi describing what we want to do with PWAs.

 ---